blue-tiki/rheme/README.md

    7
   3
   ```
-* 'load' takes an optional second argument which turns on tracing for top-level evaluation.
+* '`load`' takes an optional second argument which turns on tracing for top-level evaluation.

 * Rheme implements the Common Lisp bitwise logical operators `logand`, `logior`, `logxor`, and `lognot`.
   ```lisp